johnwbyrd/splintercat/docs/rice.md

 return result
 ```

-These are all equivalent.
 A benchmark based on textual similarity will mark two of them wrong.
 But they're all correct.

 Academic benchmarks optimize for matching one specific syntactic form, not for semantic correctness.